 Instead of opting for superlatives or positive adjectives to paint the picture of your ideal candidate, look for indicators of great potential.
 According to human resource specialists, these are ability, social skills, and drive.
 Here’s how to identify these complex characteristics in potential candidates and current employees:

 High-performing individuals don't just do their job.
-They own the problem from start to finish to get the right resolution, even if this means changing current processes that don't work and learning new skills and knowledge on their way there.
+They own the problem from start to finish to get the proper resolution, even if this means changing current processes that don't work and learning new skills and knowledge on their way there.

 To get a feel of their ability, you can ask them to do a work sample test that pertains to the tasks that make up the job.
 To predict the leadership potential of your current employee, motivate them to participate in more complex strategies to detect cognitive ability and imagination to solve unprecedented issues.

-2. They have excellent social skills and actively engage with their team.
+2. They have excellent social skills

 Potential leaders count on excellent self-management skills and the potential to build and maintain cooperative working relationships with their team.
 These two factors are indicators of high emotional intelligence.

 Engagement and social skills can be assessed through psychometric tests and strengthened with training and development.

 3. Top performers are driven and aspire to progress

 What would talent, ability, and social key be without will?
 Driven individuals root on their team members to get the job done and work hard to exceed their individual goals.
 When companies identify these leaders, they should work on a strategy to encourage them to take on more projects, challenging problems, and broader exposure to their business.

 These are some practical steps you can include in your human resource strategy to attract top talent and high-performing employees into your company: